Aflac Insurance Review & Complaints: Accident, Life & Illness Insurance

 This plan also offers wellness benefits, which will help to pay for routine preventative care that is not otherwise covered.

-Aflac’s Accident policies include their One Day Pay plan, in which payments on covered claims can be paid out within one day in certain situations, if the claim is submitted within the appropriate deadline.
+The company’s Accident policies include their One Day Pay plan, in which payments on covered claims can be paid out within one day in certain situations if the claim is submitted within the appropriate deadline.

-Aflac does offer an Accidental Death Benefit Rider that increases the payout to the beneficiary in the event of a qualifying accidental death.
+An Accidental Death Benefit Rider that increases the payout to the beneficiary in the event of a qualifying accidental death is also offered.

-There is also a juvenile life insurance policy available, however details can only be obtained by contacting an Aflac agent.
+There is also a juvenile life insurance policy available, however, details can only be obtained by contacting an agent.

 This policy provides a range of cancer care coverage to assist with the high cost of treatments.
-Aflac offers options for lump-sum payments or for policies that pay out based on the required treatment.
+The company offers options for lump-sum payments or for policies that payout based on the required treatment.